Saba Qamar: Other work and media image

 In addition to acting, Qamar has supported charitable organisations for various causes.
 She is involved with several humanitarian causes and is vocal about issues faced by women and children.
 In June 2018, she did a special appearance in Shuja Haider's music video "Jeevan Daan" to raised awareness against child abuse.
 The song was socially relevant and highlights issues concerning children and women.
 In August 2018, Qamar expressed in an interview, "I encourage and urge people to invest in good education as it will shape the future of our children and our society".
 On Independence Day in 2018, Daily Times named Qamar "Pride of Pakistan".

-In April 2020, she started her YouTube channel and released mini series Isolation based on the situation of Lockdown due to COVID-19.
+In April 2020, she started her YouTube channel and released mini series Isolation based on the situation of Lockdown due to COVID-19 following The Chay Show,Chaska News, Kab Samjho Gay, Breaking The Stereotype, Music video Ek Adhuri Love Story: Chingariyan with Mustafa Zahid, Eid 2023 special Eid Ka Din, Khala Ki Jaan and Jins.
 She further raised her hands for collecting COVID relief funds for poor minorities and transgender communities with Ali Zafar's charity trust "Ali Zafar Foundation".
-Qamar revealed thorugh her YouTube channel about her relationship in which she was engaged for eight years and parted ways with him.
+Qamar revealed through her YouTube channel about her relationship in which she was engaged for eight years and parted ways with him.
 She described it as abusive relationship.

+On 11 October, Qamar was appointed as UNICEF's first National Ambassador for Child Rights in Pakistan coinciding with the International Day of the Girl Child.
+This role marks a significant step in her advocacy efforts, focusing on promoting the rights and well-being of children in Pakistan.